-Recommended Preparation: CS 119, intermediate algebra
+Recommended Preparation: CS 119 or equivalent with a grade of "C" or better or "CR", intermediate algebra

 Introduction to computer programming using C++.
 Students with no previous programming experience in C++ learn how to plan and create well-structured programs.
-Students will learn how to write programs using sequence, selection and repetition structures, as well as how to create and manipulate sequential access files, structs, classes, pointers, and arrays.
+Students will learn how to write programs using sequence, selection and repetition structures, as well as how to create and manipulate sequential access files, structs, classes, pointers and arrays.